Like a baby staring at its mother

 I think that I also have a lot of empathy, which helps me to not only do my job, but to derive satisfaction from it.
 I feel bad for the kids who are afraid to use the bathroom.
 And, if I can get them into that habit, I feel like I have done something really good.
 To be honest, it feels better to help a kid avoid peeing their pants then it does to help them print the letter A properly.

 One of my little guys this year was quite hesitant about using the bathroom.
 Whenever I asked him if he needed to go, he would shake his head to say no. But he was having frequent accidents.
 (I can write this without worrying about privacy rights because I could actually be writing about any of a number of my students!
 Lol) So I started taking him to the bathroom.
-I helped him the first time or two, after that I just guided him to the door.
-But he wouldn’t come out after.
+I helped him the first time or two.
+After that I just guided him to the door.
+But he wouldn’t come out on his own when he was finished.
 He waited for me to let him out.
-So, I talked to him about coming out on his own.
+It broke my heart one day to find that he had been waiting in there for 10 minutes before I came back and found him.
+I talked to him about coming out on his own.
 Now I can just tell him to go and he goes.
 Soon I won’t even have to do that.
 That is a success, in my eyes.
-But still, I had to change his poopy butt once this week.
+But still, just because the pee problem is solved doesn’t mean that it is all smooth sailing.
+There is a second part about going to the bathroom, often called “number 2.”
+We still haven’t solved that problem yet.
+I had to change his poopy butt once this week.
 But I had to change two others as well, from other students.

 So, maybe one day I will no longer be the Kindergarten monk.
-That would be a big blow to all 8 of my readers!
+That would be a big loss for all 8 of my readers!
 (Who I do appreciate very much.
 Really.
 Please email me or something if you want me to write about a certain topic or question!)

 I would miss Kindergarten.
 That is for sure.
 My Guru said that children are the closest to God.
 He didn’t mean that they are dearest to God.
 He meant that they are the most like God.
 He said that when babies are flailing around and being a baby, it is the Holy Spirit, or the energy of God at work in their bodies.
 It is not yet their ego consciousness.
 Babies are the most natural.
 They are as they are created.
 And they are created by God, with his breath of life within them.

 I love our baby.
-I can’t say “my baby” because he belongs to my wife and I and she does more for him than I do.
+I can’t say “my baby” because he belongs to both my wife and I, and she does more of the work than I do.
 But I do spend a lot of time with him.
-I take him as much as I can, so as to give my wife a break and let her do what she needs to do.
+I take him as much as I can, to give my wife a break and let her do what she needs to do.
 We have a good system going and she seems to be doing well.
 I am burning out, for sure.
 But things should get easier both at home and at work.
 So, I will survive.

-One of my favourite things is when the baby stares at my wife, his mom.
-Sometimes she sits beside me when I am holding him and he just stares at her.
+One of my favourite things is when the baby stares at his mom, my wife.
+Sometimes she sits beside me when I am holding him, and he just stares at her.
 When I watch him stare at her, I understand how babies are closest to God.
 He isn’t hankering after other things.
 He doesn’t need TV or a smartphone.
 He can just stare at her and be at peace.
 He is not restless.
 I think that God is like that with us.
 He can just stare at us.
-Think about it: He has to be aware of everything that we are doing, if we believe him to be omniscient.
+Think about it: If we believe him to be omniscient, he has to be aware of everything that we are doing.
 That idea freaks a lot of people out.
-Their pride and shame makes them reject the whole idea of God.
+Their pride and shame make them reject the whole idea of God.
 Nobody likes to be judged.
 But I don’t think that God is judging us.
 I think he is watching, yes, but without judgement.

 This is a hard time to be alive.
 In some ways everything is easy and comfortable.
-But it is hard to feel like you are doing a good job of being a human being.
-Quite often we waste days, weeks, months, or years on idle distractions.
+But it is hard to feel like one is doing a good job of being a human being.
+We often waste days, weeks, months, or years on idle distractions.
 We might feel like failures in many ways.
 Maybe we wasted our health?
 Maybe we treated loved ones badly?
 There are a million and one reasons to feel regret in life.
 But when I watch my baby looking at my wife, I know that is how God looks at us.
 He sees it all and understands it all.
 It is all natural.
 It is all part of the process.
 However you want to understand it, either through a lens of Christianity or Eastern spirituality, the world is created by God and it is his energy at work in it.
 My wife and our son are bonded to each other.
 They are one, in some ways.
 That baby cannot judge his mother, nor can she judge him.
 There is only love.
-We need to remember that we have the same relationship with God.
+We need to remember that we can have the same type of relationship with God.
+The baby isn’t scrutinizing as he looks at his mom.
+He is just looking at her because she is his whole world.
+It makes me think of creation: the whole world that God created out of his own free will, but which was not complete until he created us.
+Maybe we are God’s whole world?

 Next